Wolfgang Streeck: Early life

-Streeck was born "just outside Münster", the son of refugees – ethnic Germans from eastern Europe displaced at the end of the Second World War.
+Streeck was born "just outside Münster", the son of refugees—ethnic Germans from eastern Europe displaced at the end of the Second World War.
 His mother was a Sudeten German from Czechoslovakia.
 Streeck studied sociology at the Goethe University Frankfurt and pursued graduate studies in the same discipline at Columbia University between 1972 and 1974.

 Career

-In 1974 he became assistant professor in sociology at the University of Münster and in 1986 finished his habilitation in sociology at Bielefeld University.
-Between 1988 and 1995 he worked as professor of sociology and industrial relations at the University of Wisconsin–Madison, returning to Germany in 1995 to take up the post of director of the Max Planck Institute for the Study of Societies and working as professor of sociology at the University of Cologne.
+In 1974, Streeck became assistant professor in sociology at the University of Münster and in 1986 finished his habilitation in sociology at Bielefeld University.
+Between 1988 and 1995, he worked as professor of sociology and industrial relations at the University of Wisconsin–Madison, returning to Germany in 1995 to take up the post of director of the Max Planck Institute for the Study of Societies and working as professor of sociology at the University of Cologne.
 He retired from his directorship in 2014, becoming emeritus director.

-Work

-Streeck's research is focused on analyzing the political economy of capitalism, wherein he proposes to take on a dialectical approach to institutional analysis as opposed to the more rigid varieties of capitalism.
-He has written extensively on the political economy of Germany and more recently has involved himself in debates over the politics of austerity, the rise of what he terms the debt-state as a result of the neoliberal revolution of the 1980s and the future of the European Union.
-Besides numerous articles published in various European journals, he has authored scores of books, some of them available in translations.
+Academic contributions

+Streeck's early research focused on industrial relations, trade unions, and the "German model" of coordinated market economy.
+Following the 2008 financial crisis, his work shifted towards a critical macrosociology of capitalism, analyzing the structural tensions between capitalist markets and democratic politics.

+Delayed crisis of democratic capitalism

+In his 2013 book Gekaufte Zeit (translated as Buying Time: The Delayed Crisis of Democratic Capitalism), Streeck argues that the political economy of the Western world since the 1970s has been defined by a strategy of "buying time" to defer a crisis of legitimacy.
+He outlines a chronological transformation of the state's method for managing class conflict: first through inflation (1970s), then through public debt (1980s), and finally through private debt and financial deregulation (1990s and 2000s).
+A central concept in this analysis is the conflict between two constituencies that the modern state must serve: the Staatsvolk (the national citizenry operating through rights and elections) and the Marktvolk (international creditors and investors operating through interest rates and confidence).
+Streeck posits that the 2008 crisis marked the victory of the Marktvolk, leading to the emergence of the "Consolidation State", prioritized with austerity and shielding the economy from mass democratic demands.

-End of capitalism
+End of capitalism as a stable social system and the interregnum

-In 2014, Streeck wrote an article in the New Left Review where he postulates how capitalism might come to an end, discussing several factors that make this likely to happen.
-Streeck posits that because contemporary capitalism is beset by five disorders—declining growth, oligarchy, starvation of the public sphere, corruption and international anarchy—for which at present no political agency exists to confront them, it will continue to regress and atrophy until at some point it might end.
-He expanded on this theme in a 2016 book How Will Capitalism End?
+Expanding on his crisis theory, Streeck argued in his 2016 book How Will Capitalism End? that capitalism is disintegrating not due to the rise of a revolutionary opposition but from an "overdose of itself".
+He suggests that the system has destroyed the institutional constraints (such as strong trade unions and social democracy) that previously stabilized it.
+Streeck characterizes the current era as an "interregnum"—a period of systemic disorder and social entropy where the old order is dying but a new one cannot be born.
+He identifies five converging disorders that afflict contemporary capitalism: secular stagnation, oligarchic redistribution, the plundering of the public domain, systemic corruption, and international anarchy.